Why this lesson matters

 How to use this lesson

-Start with the key ideas, work through the action steps, then use the mistakes, notes, and assignment to turn the lesson into a repeatable habit.
+Start with the key ideas, work through the action steps, then use the mistakes, notes, and assignment to turn the lesson into a repeatable habit you can trust later.

 Action steps